RahulPatnaik/botpress/README.md

 #### NOTE:
 Make sure to add a ```trigger``` node at the start of your botpress flowchart.

-### 2. To connect your bot to zapier in-order to send queries use th efollowing code snippet :
+### 2. To connect your bot to zapier in-order to send queries use the following code snippet :

 ~~~javascript
 workflow.zapierSuccess = false